facebookresearch/Mephisto/docs/web/docs/guides/tutorials/custom_react.md

 ```
 This will launch a simple task where an annotator is supposed to note a sentence as being good or bad.
 Clicking a button auto-submits the task.
 In the next sections we'll add other content.

-To establish a link where your changes will be propagated to the localhost server(when you reload) create a separate terminal window and run
+To establish a link where your changes will be propagated to the localhost server(when you reload), create a separate terminal window and run
 ```bash
 cd webapp && npm run dev:watch
 ```